kgaregin/huckleberry-ogre/README.md

 ## Huckleberry Ogre playground website
-### To start the project you will need:
+### To start the project you will need some global packages:
 ```
+npm i typescript -g
 npm i ts-node-dev -g
 npm i webpack -g
-npm install npm-run-all -g
+npm i npm-run-all -g
 ```

 ### For windows users:
 if node-gyp fails to find Python, run powershell as administrator and execute:
 ```
-npm install -g --production windows-build-tools
+npm i -g --production windows-build-tools
 ```
 if you're behind corporate proxy, having "self signed certificate in certificate chain" error, this will help:
 ```